 However, no matter which route you take to bring your business to life, you’re going to need some kind of investment.

 Ask yourself how you’re going to find the cash to pull your company up off the ground.
-This could involve taking out a business loan, selling shares to investors, or even asking your customers to crowdfund your idea.
+This could involve taking out an online business loan, selling shares to investors, or even asking your customers to crowdfund your idea.

 Make a plan for the expenses that you’ll need to prepare for.
 It can include the cost of labor from your employees, supplies, and raw materials.
 Create tentative projections for how much income you need to generate to stay profitable and keep operations running.